 Gareth expanded his environmental education knowledge during 7 years as National Trust Community Education Officer.
 He played a key role in the project surrounding the inspiring Strawbale Footprint building, designed as a stimulating educational space.
 Following a few years as National Trust Regional Sustainability Adviser, Gareth took a heart led move back into the woodlands and set up Woodmatters.

-Ro coordinates Woodmatters courses and tutors bushcraft and canopy camp courses, environmental and arts based education sessions.
-Ro is a proficient bushcraft practitioner with a passion for working with young people, using natural materials to create beautiful and practical things, tracking and exploring Nature.
-She is extensively experienced at designing and organising events and education sessions.
-Through the winter months she also builds our living willow structures with Deborah.
+Ro coordinates Woodmatters courses and tutors bushcraft courses, school sessions, environmental and arts based education sessions.
+Ro has a deep passion for working with people.
+She loves using natural materials to create beautiful and practical things, tracking and exploring Nature.
+She is very experienced at designing and organising events and education sessions.
+The winter months are spent creating our living willow structures with Deborah.

 Ro has worked for the Forestry Commission, the National Trust and Catalyst Events.
 She has established numerous environmental arts projects including the impressive Staveley Carnival.
 Her broad experience encompasses corporate team building events, school sessions, development and training courses, and bespoke wedding and naming ceremonies.